Creating a Webhook Subscription

 Types of Webhook Subscriptions

-The VMS supports three types of webhook subscriptions: HTTP, Email, and Websocket.
+The VMS supports two types of webhook subscriptions: HTTP and Email.

 Below are illustrations and detailed descriptions of the fields required to create a new Webhook Subscription for each type.